beeware/briefcase/docs/reference/index.rst

 Reference
 =========

+This is the technical reference for public APIs provided by Briefcase.

 .. toctree::
-   :maxdepth: 1
+   :maxdepth: 2

    configuration

-This is the technical reference for public APIs provided by Briefcase.
+   commands/index
+   platforms/index